rkdarst/scicomp/tut/course/course.rst

 science.
 There are many "computational fields" where work is purely making calculations in code, but also almost all fields software is used for data processing and analysis.
 Software is the ultimate in reproduciability and verifiability.
+And most importantly, analysis is less often "off-the-shelf" and scientists must create new tools themselves.

 Despite the importance of good software, scientists are rarely trained in its use.
 Imagine a physicist building a machine without a training